cometbft/cometbft/spec/consensus/bft-time.md

 A set of `Precommit` messages with the properties above mentioned is a `Commit`.
 A `Commit` set of height `H` is included in blocks proposed in height `H+1`.

-The `Time` field of a block proposed in height `H` is deterministically computed from the `LastCommit` field of the block, which is a `Commit` set from height `H-1`, using the `MedianTime` method defined as follows:
+BFT Time computes the `Time` field of a block proposed in height `H` deterministically from the `LastCommit` field of the block, which is a `Commit` set from height `H-1`, using the `MedianTime` method defined as follows:

-- `MedianTime`: the median time of a `Commit` is equal to the median of the `Timestamp` fields of the `Precommit` messages forming the `Commit`, where the value of each `Timestamp` field is counted a number of times proportional to the voting power of the validator that produced and signed that `Precommit` message.
+- `MedianTime`: the weighted median of `Timestamp` fields, of the previous block with heights defined by validators' voting powers or, in other words, the median of the `Timestamp` fields of the `Precommit` messages forming a `Commit`, where the value of each `Timestamp` field is counted a number of times proportional to the voting power of the validator that produced and signed that `Precommit` message.

-In other words, the `MedianTime` is the weighted median of `Timestamp` fields, with heights defined by validators' voting powers.
 The median of a set of values is one of the values of the set, so that the `Time` of a proposed block is one of the `Timestamp` fields of the `Precommit` messages included in the `LastCommit` set of that block.